 Applications are invited from bright and highly motivated students with a background in physics, materials science, inorganic chemistry or a related field.
-The successful candidates will need to be EU or UK nationals and have obtained either a First or Upper Second class degree.
+The successful candidates will need to be EU or UK nationals and will have obtained either a First or Upper Second class honours degree.

 If you wish to discuss any details of the project informally, please contact Dr Marcus Newton.
 Email: [email protected]

 A very good undergraduate degree (at least a UK 2:1 honours degree, or its international equivalent).

 Closing date: applications should be received no later than 31 August 2020 for standard admissions, but later applications may be considered depending on the funds remaining in place.

 Funding: full tuition for EU/UK Students plus, for UK students, an enhanced stipend of at least £17,000 tax-free per annum for up to 4 years.

 How To Apply

 Applications should be made online by selecting “PhD in Physics (Full time)” as the programme.

 Apply online: https://www.southampton.ac.uk/courses/how-to-apply/postgraduate-applications.page